FlaCvx/congress_document_study/README.md

 # Polarization of Speeches Project.
+The project aims at analyzing the polarization of the speeches of congressmen between 1789 and 1873.
+In order to do this, we need to first build the dataset.
+We do this by scraping the web to obtain the scans of the congresses' documents.
+Once we have all the scans, we need to perform OCR on these documents.
+In order to do this, we use the Google Cloud Vision API.
+Unfortunately this API is not able to recognize if a page is organized in multiple columns, which is our case.
+Therefore, before feeding the pages to the API we split and recompose the page into one-column-oriented pages.
+Then we feed this pages to the API in order to obtain text data.
+The text data is finally cleaned and it will be used to create a new dataset on which we will perform our analysis.
+This new dataset will associate all the speeches to their appropriate congressman.
+Since we know the party of each congressman, we will then run ML on this new dataset to see whether we can predict the party of a congressman solely based on his speech.

-This project is ideally divided in three parts.
-First part with speeches from 1789 to 1824, a second part from 1824 to 1837, the third from 1833 to 1873.
+This project has three datasets.
+First dataset with speeches from 1789 to 1824, a second datasets from 1824 to 1837 and the third one from 1833 to 1873.
 There are five main steps before the final analysis.
 1- Dataset Creation (Scraping of the websites)
 2- Creation of image format information.
 3- Page splitting